Skip to main contentAccessibility Statement

 Growing up

 Moving into adulthood is a time of great change, both for parents and young people.
-Our NPFG and partners in Health, Education and Care have co-produced comprehensive information that can be found on our Preparation for Adulthood page.
+Our parent forum group and partners in Health, Education and Care have co-produced comprehensive information about Preparation for Adulthood.

 There is a local Keep Safe Scheme that you can register with when your young person starts to go out and about independently.

-The Local Offer webpages provides information about transport, both school transport and public transport.
+The Local Offer webpages provide information about transport, both school transport and public transport.
 Airports usually have accessible travel arrangements, but you need to inform them in advance of your needs.

 Understanding the Mental Capacity Act at this stage of life is important.
 Young people may be able to make decisions about what they wear and what time they want to go to bed but may not be able to make financial decisions for themselves.
 More information is on our Preparation For Adulthood page.